NHThanhPM/cpp-setup/README.md

 # cpp-setup
-c++ programming environment setup script with vscode
+c++ programming environment setup script with vscode on windows